 No after-service?
 No follow-up?
 No thank-you?
 No invite for feedback?
 No request for a referral or testimonial?
 Oh please!

-#5 You’ve traded your CRM for MIA
+#5 You trade your CRM for MIA

-CRM (Customer Relationship Management) is a lot more than simply filling in their details in a CRM tool!
+CRM (Customer Relationship Management) is a lot more than simply filling in client details into a CRM tool!
 It’s as it says on the tin – managing your relationship with your customer.
 They are not a number to be funnelled through your sales funnel.
 CRM includes high-quality Customer EXPERIENCE (CX) as well as Customer Service (CS).
 If your CX is not up to scratch, then your CX becomes your EX.
 That’s worth quoting:

 If your CX is not up to scratch, then your CX becomes your EX!

-How to be loyal to your clients
+How to be more loyal to your clients

-Develop an authentic and “positive experience” Client Onboarding Strategy AND a Customer Experience Strategy.
+Develop an authentic and “positive experience” client onboarding strategy AND a customer experience strategy:

-#1 Understand and connect with your customer
+#1 Understand and connect with your client

 If you are starting out in your business, you may not yet know your customer.
 You may not know your ideal client.
 But you DO know what you enjoy doing, who you enjoy working with, and what excites you about your work.
 Use this information to build a persona of the type of business you can do business with.
 Ask your audiences, ask your clients, and ask your peers for their input also.
 Do the research, do the work!

 #2 Create a pathway